outdreamer/build-a-cure/docs/tasks/examples.md

 					- find variables with structures of inevitability in the direction of caused variable

 ## generate solution automation workflows by applying workflows to other workflows

     - solution automation workflow variables
       - starting/ending position/format & format sequence
       - interfaces applied, in what query structure
       - allocation of uncertainty & variation
         - problem to solve (generate solution filters, find workflow, break problem, solve original problem)

-## generative insight paths that generate solution automation workflows
+## generative insight paths that generate insight paths (like solution automation workflows)

     - identify patterns in structures allocating structure (constants) & lack of structure (variation) in interface queries to find new insight paths
       - example: